History of the Soviet Union (1953–1964): Opposition to Beria

 Beria displayed a considerable degree of contempt for the rest of the Politburo, letting it be known that they were "complicit" in Stalin's crimes.
 However, it was not deep-rooted ideological disagreements that turned them against Beria.
 Khrushchev in particular was appalled at the idea of abandoning East Germany and allowing the restoration of capitalism there, but that alone was not enough to plot Beria's downfall and he even supported the new, more enlightened policy towards non-Russian nationalities.
 The Politburo soon began stonewalling Beria's reforms and trying to prevent them from passing.
 One proposal, to reduce sentences handed down by the MVD to 10 years max, was later claimed by Khrushchev to be a ruse.
 "He wants to be able to sentence people to ten years in the camps, and then when they're freed, sentence them to another ten years.
 This is his way of grinding them down."
 Molotov was the strongest opponent of abandoning East Germany, and found in Khrushchev an unexpected ally.

-By late June, it was decided that Beria could not simply be ignored or stonewalled, he had to be taken out.
+By late June, it was decided that Beria could not simply be ignored or sidelined, he had to be taken out.
 They had him arrested on 26 June with the support of the armed forces.
 At the end of the year, he was shot following a show trial where he was accused of spying for the West, committing sabotage, and plotting to restore capitalism.
 The secret police were disarmed and reorganized into the KGB, ensuring that they were completely under the control of the party and would never again be able to wage mass terror.